panjiw/Game-Prototyper/README.md

 2. change GAME_INSTANCE global constant to the name of the game created within (Ches, ConnectN, or TicTacToe)
 3. open grid.html in a web browser.

+To create your own game look through the commented examples (ches.js, connectn.js, and tictactoe.js).

 #### [Design Document](https://docs.google.com/document/d/1nKquifqEW9GtLQqEZtQ7Ih1A0fvXhmvcY5sarV4C3-w/edit)